arunvl88/Zero-Trust-Kubernetes/README.md

 * `sudo apt update` (47, 51): Updates the package lists to include Kubernetes packages after adding the new repository.
 * `sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1` (52): Installs the required Kubernetes packages: kubeadm (for initializing the Kubernetes control plane), kubelet (for running containers on the node), and kubectl (for managing the Kubernetes cluster).

+## Adding Worker Nodes to Your Kubernetes Cluster
+Once you've initialized the Kubernetes control plane on your master node, you can add worker nodes to scale your cluster.
+Here's a breakdown of the steps to prepare and join a worker node running on Proxmox VE:

+## 1. Generate a Join Token on the Control Plane (on Kubernetes controller):

+Use the following command on the control plane node to generate a bootstrap token for worker nodes to join the cluster:

+`kubeadm token create --print-join-command`

+This command will generate a random token and display the full kubeadm join command that needs to be run on each worker node.

+## 2. Joining the Cluster on Worker Nodes:

+Copy the command generated in step 1 and run it on each nodes.
+The command will look like below:

+`kubeadm join --control-plane --token <your_worker_token> <control-plane-ip>:6443 --discovery-token-ca-cert-hash sha256:<long_hash_value>`